 - Use words to help your child become aware of her own approach to problems.
 “I noticed Maria wanted to play a different game than you did, so you suggested playing her choice and then playing yours.
 You looked like you were having fun together.”

-Notice your child's effort and be honest in praising it.
+Notice your child’s effort and give feedback.

 - Support your child’s good intentions.
 Rather than saying, “What a beautiful card!
 You’re a great artist!” try saying, “Daddy will really like the get well card you made.”

 - Invite your child to talk about her efforts.
 “You spent a lot of time working on Daddy’s card.
 Would you tell me about it?”